CentreSecuriteIA/textbook/docs/Chapters/02 - Risks Landscape/1-Risk-Decomposition.md

 ### Misuse

 **Technology increases the harm impact radius**.
 Technology is an amplifier of intentions.
-As it improves, so does the radius of the effects.
+As it improves, so does the radius of its effects.
 According to how powerful a certain technology is, both its beneficial and its harmful effects can affect the world in a larger radius.
 Think about the harm that a person could do when utilizing other tools throughout history.
 During the Stone Age, with a rock maybe someone could harm ~5 people, a few hundred years ago with a bomb someone could harm ~100 people.
 In 1945 with a nuclear weapon, one person could harm ~250,000 people.
 The thing to notice here is that we are on an exponential trend, where the radius of potential impact from one person using technological tools keeps increasing.

-Today, if we were to experience a nuclear winter, the harm radius would be almost 5 billion people, which is ~60% of humanity.
+Were we to experience a nuclear winter today, the harm radius would be almost 5 billion people, which is ~60% of humanity.
 If we assume that transformative AI is a tool that overshadows the power of all others that came before it, then its blast radius could potentially harm 100% of humanity. ([source](https://www.youtube.com/watch?v=144uOfr4SYA))

 Another thing to keep in mind is that the more spread out that such a technology is, the higher the risks of malicious use.
 From the previous example, we can see that as time progresses, a single person in possession of some technology has been able to cause increasing amounts of harm throughout history.
 If many people have access to tools that can be both highly beneficial or catastrophically harmful, then it might only take one single person to cause significant devastation to society.